Types of Insulin Chart

 High Concentration of Insulins

 Typically, no more than 40 units must be applied.
-That too, subcutaneously to any one site.
+That, too, subcutaneously to any one site.
 If higher doses were necessary, the patient had to inject twice.
-The insulin manufacturers have therefore developed insulins with a higher concentration.
+The insulin manufacturers have, therefore, developed insulins with a higher concentration.

-Mixed Insulins
+4. Mixed Insulins

-NPH insulins and long-acting insulin analogues are used in BOT (Basal Supported Oral Therapy).
 Individually defined HbA1c is not achieved with tablets or GLP-1 receptor agonists.
 Then, a BOT is done in the next step.

-• human insulin
+• Human insulin

-• a fast-acting insulin analogue
+• Basal insulin

 Effect Profile of a Mixed Insulin